 - 89% of marketers list brand awareness as their number one goal for content marketing.

-- Amazon is the leading e-commerce retailer for 2020.
+- Amazon was the leading e-commerce retailer for 2020.

 - 94% of consumers said they are more likely to be loyal to a brand if it is completely transparent.

-- Men are generally more loyal to brands than women, regardless of the category of products.
+- Personal branding statistics indicate that men are generally more loyal to brands than women, regardless of the category of products.

 Branding seems more important than ever, now that society has switched most of its activities to the Internet.
 This means that you need something memorable enough to convey your message in a matter of seconds that it takes to scroll down.